Neo-Oli/crontroll/README.md

 # crontroll

 A cronjob controller written in bash.
-Treat cronjobs similar services and enable or disable them from the command line.
+Treat cronjobs similar to services and enable or disable them from the command line.

 # Examples